 Jet is the all-new, ultra-compact lightweight travel stroller that folds so small it can be used as a piece of cabin baggage stowed away in the overhead locker and it can be wheeled like a small suitcase.
 Jet also includes a handy cover to keep everything tidy whilst your on your travels.
 Suitable from birth up to 15kg, Jet has a soft padded lie-flat seat, multi-position recline and adjustable calf support to ensure your little one is comfortable whether a baby or toddler.

 Here’s what our parents thought, read their review here...

 How did this product make your life easier?

-Would you choose this product to win?
+Would you recommend this product to other parents?

 What changes would you make to this product?

 Lauren Hartley says: "I would change the clip that is used to change the recline seat positioning.
 It can be difficult and tricky to do by yourself once baby is in the stroller.
 Maybe also an adjustable height for the push handle as I’m quite short so would have benefitted from it being able to be moved lower.
 Overall though this wouldn’t stop me buying the product."